vendu/vaaja/usr/games/kraksys/KRAKSYS.md

 # Character Attributes

-- CON       - concentration
+- CON       - concentration; affects spell-casting
-- REF       - reflex
+- REF       - reflex; check for refex-saves ('blocks') on attacks
-- EXP       - experience points
+- EXP       - experience points; these determine the experience level
 - LVL       - experience level
 - STR       - [close-combat] attack base strength
 - HP        - [close combat] hit points

 ## Getting Started

-In the beginning of the game, each player chooses player element of water, air, fire, or land.
+In the beginning of the game, each player chooses player element of land, water, fire, or air.
 There may be no two players with the same element.
+These can be distributed so that every turn, the highest-roll player gets to choose an element or pick one at random until every player has an element.

 A roll of D& determines the magic skill (the number of spells you may use in combinations).